MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

     helm inspect values ibm-mfpf-analytics-prod-2.0.0.tgz > values.yaml
     ```

-3. Modify the **values.yaml** to add appropriate values for deploying the helm chart.
-Make sure the [ingress](https://console.bluemix.net/docs/containers/cs_ingress.html).hostname details, scaling etc. are added and save the values.yaml.
+3. Modify the **values.yaml** to add appropriate values before deploying the helm chart.
+Make sure the [ingress](https://console.bluemix.net/docs/containers/cs_ingress.html)hostname details, scaling etc. are added in the values.yaml.
+Refer the section [Environment variables](#env-variables) for more details.

 4. To deploy the helm chart run the following command:
     ```bash